 The Kent Agreed Syllabus is followed for RE and each Year group studies this.
 Of increasing importance is the fact that we live in a multicultural society.
 The core of the curriculum reflects Christian beliefs but knowledge and understanding of other faiths and religions is also required of our pupils.
 Pupils may be withdrawn from these lessons for reasons of conscience.
 Parents are requested to write to the Headteacher if they wish their child to be excluded from this part of the curriculum.

 During Term 5 and 6 pupils from Year 3 to Year 6 have the opportunity to take part in weekly swimming sessions at The Stour Centre in Ashford.
-At the end of KS2 all pupils are expected to have attained their 25m distance badge.
+At the end of KS2 all pupils are expected to have attained the swimming criteria for Year 6 pupils, including a 25m distance badge.
 There is a charge for this activity.

 At Platts Heath we firmly believe that homework is an important element of school and home life.
 We follow the recommended time allocation,

 Potter Class (Year 1&2 only) up to 1 hour per week;

 Nesbit Class up to 1½ hours per week;

 All children should be reading every day in addition to the homework set.

 Policy with regard to charging or payment for school activities:

 Parents may be asked to make a ‘voluntary contribution’ to cover the expenses incurred by the following activities: